One of Paul McCartney’s earliest musical compositions, ‘Love Of The Loved’ was recorded by Cilla Black and released as a single in 1963.

-Epstein had initially been unimpressed by Cilla Black.
+Epstein was initially unimpressed with Cilla Black.
 She was the cloakroom attendant at the Cavern, who was introduced to Epstein by Lennon.
-Black auditioned for Epstien with The Beatles as her backing band, but it was not a success – she was nervous, and The Beatles performed the songs in their familiar keys rather than re-pitching them for her vocal range.
+Black auditioned for Epstein with The Beatles as her backing band, but it was not a success – she was nervous, and The Beatles performed the songs in their familiar keys rather than re-pitching them for her vocal range.

 What’s It All About?